AcubeSAT/meta-analysis/README.md

 * While the authors didn't provide the source code of their analysis, specific [GeneLab scripts](https://github.com/jdrubin91/GeneLab-Microarray/tree/master/GeneLab-Microarray/R_scripts) were used for all the pipeline stages
 * Additional to the raw data and the DE genes list, the authors uploaded the data across the various analysis steps (preprocessing, normalization...), including their QC
 * The experimental design was sound, and the data of adequate quality, with no significant outliers and good QC

+### CEL Files

+The `.CEL` files are produced by Affymetrix microarray platforms and contain experiment-specific information, such as intensity value and standard deviation, potential outliers as indicated by some preprocessing algorithms, etc. The microarray used in this study produces [Command Console](https://www.affymetrix.com/support/developer/powertools/changelog/gcos-agcc/cel.html#calvin) CEL files.